Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Industrial waste

-Industrial waste includes products, materials, products and substances generated as a result of human production activities that have a negative impact on the environment, the secondary use of which at this enterprise is unprofitable.
+Industrial waste includes products, materials, products and substances generated as a result of human production activities, which have a negative impact on the environment, the recycling of which is unprofitable at a given enterprise.
 Often a large amount of waste is an indicator of the imperfection of a particular production technology.
 Conventionally, industrial waste is divided into inert and toxic.

-Inert industrial waste is mainly disposed of at landfills.
-These include: wood waste, ash and slag waste, abrasive materials, plastic waste, textile waste and more.
+Inert industrial waste is mainly disposed of in solid waste landfills.
+These include: wood waste, ash and slag waste, abrasive materials, plastic waste, textile waste, etc.

 Toxic industrial waste includes physiologically active substances that are formed during the technological production cycle and have a pronounced toxic effect on warm-blooded animals, as well as on humans.

 This is mainly waste generated as a result of reconstruction, dismantling and construction of buildings and structures.
 These include solid mineral waste (expanded clay, ceramics, asbestos cement, gypsum, concrete waste), wood and other materials used in construction.
-These wastes are equated to the 5th hazard class.
-But they cannot be called absolutely safe, for example, wood used in construction is usually impregnated with dyes, which, when burned at an incineration plant, form a gas enriched with harmful impurities, the same thing happens in a landfill as a result of decay.
+This waste is equated to hazard class V. But they cannot be called absolutely safe, for example, wood used in construction is usually impregnated with dyes, which, when burned in an incineration plant, form a gas enriched with harmful impurities; the same thing happens in a landfill as a result of rotting.

 Municipal solid waste

-Household waste accompanies humanity throughout its development.
+Household waste accompanies humanity throughout its entire development path.
 However, in recent decades, the problem of household waste, especially in large cities, has become particularly acute.
-The accumulation of solid waste in a modern city reaches 250-300 kg per person per year, and the annual increase in waste per capita is 4-6%, which is 3 times higher than the population growth rate.
+The accumulation of solid waste in a modern city reaches 250-300 kg per person per year, and the annual increase in waste per capita is 4-6%, which is 3 times the rate of population growth.

-Waste is partly taken to suburban landfills intended for their disposal, partly end up in places of unorganized storage (about 10%), and another 6% simply settles on the territory of the city and industrial enterprises.
+Some waste is transported to countryside landfills intended for disposal, some ends up in unorganized storage areas (about 10%), and another 6% simply settles in the city and industrial enterprises.

 Modern waste disposal technologies

-Today, waste disposal is a rather acute problem, the solution of which has been repeatedly raised at the government level.
-During the period of perestroika, waste disposal was completely neglected, which led to the formation of numerous landfills, and waste incinerators fell into complete disrepair.
-Currently, numerous facilities are being restored, and the latest recycling technologies are being introduced.
+Today, waste disposal is a fairly pressing problem, the solution to which has been repeatedly raised at the government level.
+During the period of perestroika, waste disposal was completely neglected, which led to the formation of numerous landfills, and incineration plants fell into complete disrepair.
+Numerous sites are currently being restored and the latest recycling technologies are being introduced.

-Waste recycling in modern society is commonly understood as the processing of waste into useful raw materials or energy.
-Currently, many human waste can be recycled and used to produce useful products.
+In modern society, waste recycling is generally understood as the processing of waste into useful raw materials or energy.
+Currently, many human wastes can be recycled and used to produce useful products.
 Such waste mainly includes scrap metal, wood waste, waste paper, polymers, glass, and so on.

-Theoretically, the technologies that currently provide for waste disposal make it possible to process almost any raw material and completely eliminate such a problem.
+Theoretically, the technologies that currently involve waste disposal make it possible to recycle almost any raw material and completely eliminate this problem.
 However, in practice it will take many years to implement this idea.
-This is mainly due to the fact that today many plants do not provide for the disposal of various wastes and, therefore, do not have fully established recycling processes.
-However, despite this, some chemical enterprises process some hazardous and hazardous wastes.
+This is mainly explained by the fact that today many factories do not provide for the disposal of various wastes and, therefore, do not have fully established processing processes.
+However, despite this, some chemical enterprises process some hazardous and hazardous waste.

-What are modern complexes for the processing and destruction of garbage of all kinds?
+What are modern complexes for processing and destroying waste of all types?
 Its processing consists of several stages, the first of which is sorting.
 Here the total mass is divided into various fractions that can be used for recycling.
-The sorted waste enters the belt conveyor, which passes through several different separators.
-At the first stage, bulky waste is separated, which enters special shredders.
-This is followed by the stage of separation of ferrous and non-ferrous metals waste using a magnetic separator.
-These wastes are dumped into a special bunker and are most often sent for remelting as scrap metal.
-After that, the garbage passes through an air separator, which separates the lightest waste fractions - paper, film, plastic, etc.
+The sorted waste enters a conveyor belt that passes through several different separators.
+At the first stage, bulky waste is separated and sent to special shredders.
+Next comes the stage of separating waste ferrous and non-ferrous metals using a magnetic separator.
+This waste is dumped into a special bunker and most often sent for melting as scrap metal.
+After this, the garbage passes through an air separator, which separates the lightest waste fractions - paper, film, plastic, etc.

 At the next stage, the garbage passes through a special sieve, where it is divided into fractions according to the size of the fragments.
-Larger parts go to the next stage - to the manual sorting chamber.
+Larger parts go to the next stage - a manual sorting chamber.
 Here, waste is separated using the manual labor of workers.
-Recyclable materials – glass, wood, plastic, etc. placed in special containers.
-Unfortunately, this stage cannot yet be automated and it is the most time-consuming in the whole process.
+Recyclable materials – glass, wood, plastic, etc. are stored in special containers.
+Unfortunately, this stage cannot yet be automated and is the most labor-intensive in the entire process.

-Well, the remaining small-sized fraction of garbage, which is no longer recyclable, is fed to waste presses.
-Here, the remaining mass is pressed and briquetted into special plastic bags or without them.
-This waste can then be sent to an incinerator or to a special storage area.
-In the latter case, its volume is many times smaller than the original one.
-Thus, a significant useful area is saved, not to mention the fact that many types of sorted waste will be profitably sold as secondary raw materials.
+Well, the remaining small-sized fraction of waste, which can no longer be recycled, is fed to waste presses.
+Here the remaining mass is pressed and briquetted into special plastic bags or without them.
+This waste can subsequently be sent to an incinerator or to a special storage area.
+In the latter case, its volume is many times smaller than the original.
+Thus, significant usable space is saved, not to mention the fact that many types of sorted waste will be sold at a profit as secondary raw materials.

-It should be noted that waste incineration is quite an environmentally hazardous process.
+It is worth noting that burning waste is a rather dangerous process from an environmental point of view.
 After all, this releases a significant amount of carcinogenic substances, especially organic substances and dioxins.
-Therefore, to ensure safety for people and the environment, it is necessary to equip all furnaces with complex filters that prevent the release of harmful substances into the air.
-The incinerators themselves, as a rule, run on natural gas, which does not emit harmful products when burned.
+Therefore, to ensure safety for people and the environment, it is necessary to equip all furnaces with comprehensive filters that prevent the release of harmful substances into the air.
+The incinerators themselves, as a rule, operate on natural gas, which does not emit harmful products during combustion.
 Well, the ash formed after the combustion of garbage is increasingly used as a binder for the production of cinder blocks.
 This material is widely used in construction work.

-Thus, the introduction of modern technologies allows not only to keep the environment clean, but also makes waste disposal a profitable business.
+Thus, the introduction of modern technologies allows not only to keep the environment clean, but also makes waste disposal a profitable activity.

-The most unusual way to dispose of garbage.
+The most unusual way to dispose of waste.

-In many states, huge financial resources are allocated to solve the problem of waste disposal.
+Many states allocate enormous financial resources to solve the problem of waste disposal.
 Everywhere they are solved differently.
 A very original solution was invented in Singapore.

-Singapore is a small state located on the southern side of the Malay Peninsula.
-Its area is about 650 square kilometers, and the population is slightly more than 3 million people.
-Such a small territory of the state does not allow for huge garbage dumps, so this problem was solved in a very original way.
+Singapore is a small country located on the southern side of the Malacca Peninsula.
+Its area is about 650 square kilometers and its population is slightly more than 3 million people.
+Such a small territory of the state does not allow setting up huge landfills with garbage, so this problem was solved in a very original way.

-Not far from the island of Singapore is the island of Semaku, its area is 350 hectares.
+Not far from Singapore Island is Semaku Island, its area is 350 hectares.
 Its appearance is no different from any other tropical island.
 You can get to it by ferry, spending only about half an hour, so a large number of tourists constantly arrive on the island.
-And the main highlight of the island, which attracts a large number of people, is not architecture, not nature, and not monuments.
-The bottom line is that Semaku was created by human hands, and garbage was used to create it.
+And the main highlight of the island, which attracts a large number of people, is not the architecture, not the nature, and not the monuments.
+The bottom line is that Semaku is man-made, and garbage was used to create it.
 This truly unique piece of land contains 63 million cubic meters of all kinds of waste.
-According to scientists, Semaku Island can serve as a landfill for Singapore until 2045.
+According to scientists, Semaku Island could serve as a landfill for Singapore until 2045.

-In order to achieve this, the garbage is collected in specially equipped cells, which are closed with a thick, dense plastic membrane.
-A layer of soil is poured on top of the garbage cell, which is suitable for growing plants.
+In order to achieve this, garbage is collected in specially equipped cells, which are closed with a thick, dense plastic membrane.
+A layer of soil suitable for growing plants is poured on top of the cell with garbage.

-Semaku Island is a vivid example of solving the eternal problem of waste disposal, which many states should adopt.
+Semaku Island is a striking example of solving the eternal problem of waste disposal, which many states should adopt.
 And the point is not that there should be an island of garbage near every country.
-The whole problem lies in the degree of responsibility with which people relate to global problems.
+The whole problem lies in the degree of responsibility with which people treat global problems.
 What is important here is their understanding and awareness that issues that concern humanity in general are just as important as personal issues.

 Conclusion

 People all over the world must change their approach and mentality, focusing on the principles of environmental conservation.
-Any product, its design and production technology must be developed without the appearance of additional waste.
-Scientists create ideas of a closed cycle economy and product, projects of ecological cities.
-These developments are widely supported all over the world, especially by large corporations, but there are countries and companies that illegally export garbage to other countries, thereby degrading their environment and violating a huge number of legislative acts.
-This is a crime not only against a particular country, but also against the whole world, because we have a common environment, there is nowhere to hide from its deterioration.
+Any product, its design and production technology must be developed without creating additional waste.
+Scientists create ideas for a closed cycle economy and product, projects for ecological cities.
+These developments are widely supported throughout the world, especially by large corporations, but there are countries and companies that export waste illegally to other countries, thereby worsening their environment and violating a huge number of laws.
+This is a crime not only against a specific country, but also against the whole world, because we have a common environment, and there is nowhere to hide from its deterioration.

-Only a competent approach to the organization of the removal and destruction of all types of garbage can be the key to solving environmental problems around the world.
+Only a competent approach to organizing the removal and destruction of all types of waste can be the key to solving environmental problems around the world.

 Used Books: